FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

         return false;
     }
 ```
-Nothing is inside of end() because there are no actions to complete when the command ends.
+Nothing is inside of `end()` because there are no actions to complete when the command ends.

-In is finished there is only `return false` because the only trigger for ending the command is when the command isn't in use by the scheduler.
+In `isFinished()`, there is only `return false` because the only trigger for ending the command is when the command isn't being run by the scheduler.

 ## Robot Container(Bindings)